Kenya National Archives

-Kenya National Archives and Documentation Services (KNADS) is situated at the edge of the central business district in downtown Nairobi along Moi Avenue next to Ambassadeur Hotel.
+The Kenya National Archives and Documentation Services (KNADS) is situated at the edge of the central business district in downtown Nairobi along Moi Avenue next to Ambassadeur Hotel.
 The archives look out on the landmark Hilton Hotel, while on the rear side is Tom Mboya street.
-It was established in 1965.
+It was established in 1965 in a building that initially housed the Kenya Commercial Bank.
 It holds 40,000 volumes.
 It was established by an Act of the Parliament of Kenya in 1965 and was placed under the office of the Vice President and the Minister of Home Affairs.
 It is currently under the office of the Vice-President and State Department for National Heritage and Culture.

 The Kenya National Archives building also houses the Murumbi Gallery which contains African artifacts that were collected in the 19th century.